auslan-find-sign/pigeon-optics/docs/api/lenses.md

 ## GET /lenses/

-returns a Map/Hash/Object keyed with string usernames, and each value is an array of lens names that user owns
+returns a Map/Hash/Object keyed with string authors, and each value is an array of lens names that author owns

-## GET /lenses/username:
+## GET /lenses/author:

-returns an array of lens names this user owns
+returns an array of lens names this author owns

 ```json
 [